blu3id/blu3id.github.io/posts/complex-system-dangers.md

 #### i.
 Normal Accidents and Complex Systems

-There is a naive view within the NHS (and other healthcare organisations around the world) that the introduction of IT systems will do among other things one or many of the following:
+There is a naïve view within the NHS (and other healthcare organisations around the world) that the introduction of IT systems will do among other things one or many of the following:

 1. Improve productivity & "patient flow".<sup>[2](#Villares2016), [3](#Jones2012)</sup> _"For every hour physicians provide direct clinical face time to patients, nearly 2 additional hours is spent on EHR"_
 2. Improve patient outcomes.<sup>[4](#Han2005)</sup> _"Mortality rate ... increased from 2.80% ... to 6.57% (36 of 548) after ... implementation"_